-Many years ago, people in the United States often referred to learning institutions for young people as “grammar schools”, however, that term has been replaced with elementary schools.
-The original grammar schools in the United States, and in other English-speaking countries, initially taught students the classical languages as preparation for attendance at a university.
-Before the 1900s In the U.S., the term was adopted by public schools for children from 10 to 14 years of age.
+Many years ago, people in the United States often referred to learning institutions for young people as “grammar schools.”
+However, that term has been replaced with elementary schools.
+The original grammar schools taught students the classical languages as preparation for attendance at a university.

-Today, when someone uses the word grammar, they are most likely referring to the language rules used during the writing process for essays, term papers, letters, emails, and for many other types of writing.
+Today, when someone uses the word grammar, they are most likely referring to language rules .
 Unfortunately, with texting seemingly taking over the method of communication for many people, the proper use of grammar is frequently ignored.
 Capital letters no longer exist, abbreviations are common, commas and periods have disappeared, and sentences have become incomplete phrases.

-And when a young student, or an adult, must write an essay, book report, or research paper for a school assignment, they often struggle with the use of proper grammar.
-Of course, this does not mean proper language and grammar skills are not presented by the school’s English or language teacher, but sometimes correct grammar is taking a backseat to the presented content.
+When a student must write an essay, or other assignment, they often struggle with the use of proper grammar.
+Of course, this does not mean proper language and grammar skills are not being taught.
+Sometimes correct grammar is just taking a backseat to the presented content.

-It certainly frustrates language teachers everywhere when a writing assignment of any kind is completed, the content meets the terms of the assignment and other necessary criteria, but the grammar or language errors are prevalent throughout the paper.
-For those who need to read the content, the errors take away from the otherwise effective essay, report, or term paper.
+It certainly frustrates teachers when a writing assignment is completed, but grammar errors are prevalent throughout the paper.
+For those who need to read the content, the errors take away from the otherwise effective writing.

-Imagine riding along a well-paved highway as you enjoy the breathtaking scenery; the changing colors of leaves, the bright blue sky, and the snow-covered mountains some distance away.
-However, a speedbump appears and you must slow down, there is some debris in the road and you swerve to avoid it, and then a deer darts out of nowhere in front of your vehicle.
+Imagine riding along a well-paved highway as you enjoy the breathtaking scenery.
+The changing colors of leaves, the bright blue sky, and the snow-covered mountains some distance away.
+However, a speed bump appears and you must slow down.
+There is some debris in the road and you swerve to avoid it.
+A deer darts out of nowhere in front of your vehicle.
 The breathtaking scenery becomes secondary on your journey.

-Grammar mistakes such as spelling and punctuation errors, improper word usage, and poor sentence structure are the speed bumps and distractions readers encounter during an otherwise well-presented writing assignment.
+Grammar mistakes are the speed bumps and distractions readers encounter during an otherwise well-presented writing assignment.

 What can a teacher do?
 Here are 5 simple tips to help students maintain effective writing skills.